datawrestler/sec-utils/README.md

 - [Vision](#vision)

 ##### Motivation <a id='motivate' />
-Bulk SEC Downloader picks up where a number of other repos left off.
+secutils picks up where a number of other repos left off.
 There are a couple SEC downloading python packages out there, however they are designed from retrieval of few documents.
-I needed a way to consistently download the latest updates from the SEC and secure a local copy of the entire history of the SEC.
-This translates into TB's of documents, where fundamentally different issues arise like networking issues, storage issues, etc.
+I needed a way to consistently download the latest updates from the SEC and secure a local copy of the entire history of the SEC for certain file types.
+This translates into TB's of documents, where networking, directory structure, logging, etc. issues arise.

 There is a nice package available to download and construct index files, however the user is still left to download the actual files and must be comfortable with bash scripting.

-With bulk-python-edgar the program handles files you have already retrieved, get's the missing files you don't have in your local archive, and continues.
+With secutils the program handles files you have already retrieved, get's the missing files you don't have in your local archive, and continues.

 For examples of other repos that exist: